 Chapter Summary

-This chapter briefly discussed the three types of data models: relational, document and graph database.
-Some histories about database are introduced to give us a better ideas why these databases are developed and what types of problems they solve.
+This chapter briefly discusses three types of data models: relational, document and graph database.
+Some histories about database are provided to give us a better ideas why these databases are developed and what types of problems they solve.

-Personally I think this chapter is loosely structured and too much detail about the query languages is provided.
-Advice given to anyone who read this chapter: do not spend much time in understanding the query language syntax here, because the information given in the book will not help anyone to master the particular language (if you want to get into one query language, follow a well designed tutorial a specific book).
+Personally I think this chapter is loosely structured and provides too much detail about the query languages.
+Advice given to anyone who read this chapter: do not spend much time in understanding the query language syntax here, because the information given in the book will not help anyone to master a particular language (if you want to get into one query language, follow a well designed tutorial or a specific book).
 Instead, you should try to understand the philosophy of each type of data model and identify the scenarios to apply them.

 Mind Map